altercation/storage-gen/README.md

 informational messages (the informational messages will still be output in the script itself unless the --commentsoff option is selected.
 With this option, a single error message will be output to standard error if the script fails.

-`-s, --script `

-Always display script output.
-This happens by default UNLESS either the --tree or --output options have been passed on the command line.
-In these cases, passing the --script option restores the visual output of the script as well.

 `-t, --tree `